mvolkmann/blog/src/rust.md

 }

 /*
-// We could manually implement the Default trait as follows
+// We could manually implement the "Default" trait as follows
 // which is useful for fields to have non-default values. impl Default for Color {
     fn default() -> Self {